Code-Institute-Submissions/ms1-travelsweden/README.md

 # Deployment

-- The site is published in GitPages.
+The site was published in GitPages using the folling steps:
-- All code was written on the IDE Gitpod and was then pushed to GitHub where it is now stored in my repository.
+1. First, all code was written on the IDE Gitpod and was then pushed to GitHub using the 'git push' entry in the terminal, where it is now stored in [my repository](https://github.com/adamdelancey/ms1-travelsweden).
-- To push the site live, under the Settings section of the repository I selected 'Master Branch' under Source.
+2. To push the site live, under the Settings section of the repository I selected, I scrolled down to where it says 'GitHub Pages'
+3. I then selected 'Master Branch' under Source and then the page automatically refreshed.
-- This created the URL which can be viewed [here](https://adamdelancey.github.io/ms1-travelsweden/index.html)
+4. This created the URL which can be viewed [here](https://adamdelancey.github.io/ms1-travelsweden/index.html)

-- To access the code, it can be run locally through a download or cloned.
+To access the code, it can be run locally through a download or cloned.

-- Initially, I used "git commit" and "git push" for every major change, then at later stages used these functions when de-bugging or making minor editing changes to ensure the live version was the most recent version, as well as to avoid losing any work.
+Initially, I used "git commit" and "git push" for every major change, then at later stages used these functions when de-bugging or making minor editing changes to ensure the live version was the most recent version, as well as to avoid losing any work.

 # Credits